 Day 3 Modderhuisie to Nooitgedacht, 23km

 The hike starts on old roads through many kloofs, giving birders ample joy, before another long climb takes you to the top of one of the highest hills of the Kouga mountain range.
-A long descent takes you to a remote farm, allowing for a soft introduction back into civilization as you stay in a farm house on a working farm.
+A long descent takes you to the Nooitgedacht Farming Community, allowing for a soft introduction back into civilization as you stay in an old farm house on a working farm.

 Day 4 Nooitgedacht to Nguniland, 30km

 The Moordenaarskloof Mountain Pass gives hikers the last chance to enjoy the spectacular scenery, typical of the Baviaans.
 A descent leads to the Kouga River, where the welcome tranquil waters await and time can be spent swimming (weather and time permitting).
 What comes down must go up – from here you continue on the road towards Kareedouw, but will venture off, using the old Mail Trail to the outskirts of the town (which includes three last climbs).
 Although this is the longest day of the Camino, it is not the most difficult.
 Accommodation is in self catering units at Nguniland with a final braai under a starry sky.